 Interesting piece of information

 With your kml layer in the project, check out the attribute table.
 Expand the description field as far as you can.
 Notice that this is a very long entry!!
 We will come back to this later on with a shape file version of the same file.
-Remove all the layers in your project before we go to the next step.
+Remove all the layers in your project before we go to the next step (or start a new project without saving).

 Set Project properties for the next set of layers